-A popular attraction, the Lehman Caves are well-worth seeing, but you must go on a guided tour with a park ranger to tour the caves.
+A popular attraction in Great Basin National Park, the Lehman Caves are well-worth seeing, but you must go on a guided tour with a park ranger to tour the caves.
 Choose between the Lodge Room tour, which covers .4 miles, is 60 minutes long and is ideal for young children and families.
 Or sign up for the Grand Palace Tour that covers .6 miles, lasts 90 minutes and is for ages 5 and over (except November through February).
 While you can show up at the park to reserve your spot, park officials highly recommend you buy your tickets online in advance at www.recreation.gov/camping/gateways/2732.
 These tours fill up, and you don’t want to miss out.

 3. Wheeler Peak

-Hike or drive to this 13,064-foot peak, the second highest in Nevada.
+Hike or drive to this 13,064-foot peak in Great Basin National Park, the second highest in Nevada.
 If you hike it, get a very early morning start at the Summit Trail parking lot to avoid afternoon thunderstorms.
 It’s a 8.6-mile round-trip trek, with 2,900 feet in elevation gain, to the summit.
 Or let your car do the work and take the 12-mile (round-trip) paved Wheeler Peak Scenic Drive, which begins at the park boundary on Hwy.
 488. Climb 4,000 feet to the peak’s face, while taking in stunning views of the Great Basin Desert below.

 More Fun Nearby

 Outside of the park, head to the Nevada Northern Railway Museum in Ely, a National Historic Landmark where you can ride on trains pulled by century-old engines.
 Check nnry.com for the schedule of themed trains.